 Insufficient Evidence for

-- Hepatitis C. Early research shows that taking artichoke extract by mouth for 12 weeks does not improve liver health in people with hepatitis C.
+- Hepatitis C. Some early research shows that taking artichoke extract by mouth for 12 weeks improves liver health in people with hepatitis C. But not all research agrees.

 - High blood pressure.
 Early research shows that taking concentrated artichoke juice in capsule form for 12 weeks slightly lowers blood pressure in people with high blood pressure.